MarcinOrlowski/Fonty/README.md

  it **globally** per whole application, to achieve consistency across your Fragments or Activities.

- Using `Fonty` requires **no change** to be made to your layout files and all you need to do is to initialize the library and specify what typeface you want to be used as normal, italic orboldfaced ones.
-That's it.
+ Using `Fonty` requires **no change** to your layout files and all you need to do is to initialize the library and specify what typeface you want to be used as normal, italic or boldfaced ones.

  ![Screenshot](img/shot.png)